 Music therapy involves a number of specific music-led activities.
 These activities use music to strengthen language, communication, and social skills.
-A study shows it can help facilitate speech development in children.
+A

 This treatment uses sensors attached to a person’s scalp, which record brainwave activity.
 Doctors then use a screen to display this activity.
 The person can then learn to control their brain functions as they communicate.